2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 ---|---
-`disabled`|The device does not support encryption `enabled`|The device allows encryption but is not requesting it `requested`|The device allows encryption and is requesting it but does not require it `required`|The device allows and requires encryption
+`disabled`|The device does not support encryption `enabled`|The device allows encryption but is not requesting it `requested`|The device allows encryption and is requesting it, but does not require it `required`|The device allows and requires encryption

 Whether encryption is to be used on the connection is then chosen based on the strictest possible level of the two devices.
 If one device requires encryption but the other does not support it, the device which requires it will disconnect with `EncryptionRequired`.
 If encryption is not used, both devices will then immediately start accepting JSON and registration can begin.
-If encryption is used, the requester will then begin sending SSL handshakes until successful and the target will wait until a handshake succeeds.
+If encryption is used, the requester will then begin sending TLS handshakes until successful and the target will wait until a handshake succeeds.
 Both devices will start accepting JSON immediately after a handshake succeeds.